tidy-finance/website/docs/40_fixed_effects_and_clustering.md

 In our setting, the residuals may be correlated across years for a given firm (time-series dependence), or, alternatively, the residuals may be correlated across different firms (cross-section dependence).
 One of the most common approaches to dealing with such dependence is the use of *clustered standard errors* [@Petersen2008].\index{Standard errors!Clustered} The idea behind clustering is that the correlation of residuals *within* a cluster can be of any form.
 As the number of clusters grows, the cluster-robust standard errors become consistent [@Lang2007;@Wooldridge2010].
 A natural requirement for clustering standard errors in practice is hence a sufficiently large number of clusters.
 Typically, around at least 30 to 50 clusters are seen as sufficient [@Cameron2011].

-Instead of relying on the i.i.d. assumption, we can use the cluster option in the `feols`-function as above.
+Instead of relying on the iid assumption, we can use the cluster option in the `feols`-function as above.
 The code chunk below applies both one-way clustering by firm as well as two-way clustering by firm and year.

 ```r